Language: EN

 In the world of programming, expressions and operators are fundamental concepts that allow us to manipulate and combine values and data, and generate new results.

-We had seen that our programs are made up of statements and blocks.
+We have seen that our programs are composed of statements and blocks.
 Each statement is an executable action of our program.

-Operators and expressions are basic building blocks with which we create the statements.
-The nomenclature varies from one language to another, and even from one textbook to another.
-But in general, I’m going to say that:
+Operators and expressions are the basic building blocks with which we create statements.
+The nomenclature varies from one language to another (and even from one textbook to another).
+But in general, I will say that:

 • A statement does not return a result